Enhance Your Product Portfolio Management with the Craft.io Progress Dashboard

 5 Ways Our Progress Dashboard Can Improve Your Product Portfolio Management

-Here are just a few of the ways you can use our new progress dashboard to improve your product portfolio.
+Managing a portfolio is complex, but seeing your progress shouldn’t be.
+Here are a few ways you can use the new dashboard to keep your strategy on track.

 With the progress dashboard’s flexible views and data filtering options, you can quickly and easily spot areas of your product organization that are falling behind in their assigned work.